 Stay in Highland if you’re looking for a family-friendly area; you want to visit the Downtown Aquarium; you want to explore Rocky Mountains National Park.

-🔍MORE HOTEL DEALS IN HIGHLANDS8.
-Central Park, residential district in Denver
+🔍MORE HOTEL DEALS IN HIGHLANDS

 Our final destination of the former site of the decommissioned Stapleton International Airport, Central Park and Stapleton is located in the very north-eastern section of Denver.
 This largest residential district has some of the most affordable hotels in Denver located here.